olilanz/memento-mc/README.md

 * nothing at all

-When renewal does happen:
+When renewal happens:

 * it occurs away from inhabited areas
-* it happens only when land is abandoned
+* it only affects abandoned land
-* it never causes partial or visible tearing
+* it never causes partial regeneration or visible tearing
 * it does not interrupt gameplay

-The world feels stable where it matters — and fresh where it doesn’t.
+Memento prioritizes stability over speed.

 ---

 ## Stones: guiding memory and renewal

-Natural Renewal introduces two conceptual tools to express intent:
+Memento introduces two tools to express operator intent:

 * **Witherstone**
   Marks land for renewal over time.
-When it matures, it schedules chunks in its area for renewal as soon as the server naturally unloads them.
+Once mature, it schedules its area for renewal when chunks naturally unload.

 * **Lorestone**
-  Protects land from renewal.
-Any chunks covered by a Lorestone are guaranteed to never be renewed, even if they overlap a Witherstone.
+  Protects land permanently from renewal.

 Stones do not force immediate change.
-Renewal only happens when chunks can unload naturally (for example, when players leave an area), keeping the world stable and predictable.
+Renewal only occurs when chunks can unload naturally, keeping the world stable and predictable.

 ---

-## Operator control
+## Operator workflow (OP ≥ 2)

-Natural Renewal is **conservative by default**.
+Memento is conservative by default.

-The system avoids coming too close to active gameplay and prioritizes stability over speed.
-Operator control exists as a **protective and guiding mechanism**, not as the primary driver of renewal.

-Operators can:

-* explicitly protect important areas
-* guide renewal toward places where change is acceptable
-* take a more deliberate or aggressive stance when desired

-Nothing is automatic.
-Nothing is forced.
+Operators typically work in two stages:

+### 1) Define intent with stones

+The primary workflow today is zone-based renewal.

+* `/memento add witherstone <name> [radius] [daysToMaturity]`
+* `/memento add lorestone <name> [radius]`
+* `/memento remove witherstone <name>`
+* `/memento remove lorestone <name>`
+* `/memento alter witherstone <name> radius <value>`
+* `/memento alter witherstone <name> daysToMaturity <value>`
+* `/memento alter lorestone <name> radius <value>`

+Witherstones mature over in-game days.
+Lorestones prevent renewal in protected areas.

+This is the primary entry point for new operators.

 ---

-## Operator commands (OP ≥ 2)

-### System

-* `/naturalrenewal version`
-  Show the installed mod version.

----

-### Stones

-* `/naturalrenewal add witherstone <name> <radius> <daysToMaturity>` Register a new Witherstone.

-* `/naturalrenewal add lorestone <name> <radius>` Register a new Lorestone.

-* `/naturalrenewal remove witherstone <name>`
-  Remove a Witherstone.

-* `/naturalrenewal remove lorestone <name>`
-  Remove a Lorestone.

-* `/naturalrenewal set witherstone <name> daysToMaturity <value>` Adjust the maturity time of a Witherstone.

-* `/naturalrenewal set witherstone <name> radius <value>` Adjust the radius of a Witherstone.

----

-### Explain and do
+### 2) Observe and act deliberately

+Operators can inspect system state:

 * `/memento explain`
-  Show the operator dashboard summary, including stone inventory/state and system status.
+  Operator dashboard summary.

 * `/memento explain world`
-  Explain world knowledge completeness, eligible totals, and projection health.
+  World knowledge completeness and renewal health.

 * `/memento explain stones`
-  Explain registered stones (all).
-Optional filters:
-  * `/memento explain stones witherstone`
-  * `/memento explain stones lorestone`
+  Overview of registered stones.

 * `/memento explain renewal`
-  Explain current renewal state with four sections:
-  1) top eligible candidates,
+  Current renewal state, including:
+  1. Top eligible renewal candidates
-  2) stones waiting to mature,
+  2. Stones waiting to mature
-  3) stones waiting for consumption,
+  3. Stones waiting for consumption
-  4) blocking conditions.
+  4. Blocking conditions

+Operators may also act deliberately:

 * `/memento do scan`
-  Start an active world scan.
+  Trigger an active world scan.

 * `/memento do renew [N]`
-  Submit up to `N` renewal actions immediately from current eligibility (default `N = 1`).
+  Immediately submit up to `N` renewal actions (default `N = 1`).

-These commands are designed to be **explainable** — they tell you *what the system is waiting for* and allow deliberate action without preview-plan lifecycle handling.
+These commands are explainable by design.
+They describe what the system is waiting for and allow controlled intervention without hidden lifecycle state.

 ---

 ## Safety and compatibility

 * Server-side only
 * Vanilla clients fully compatible
 * No forced chunk unloads
 * No partial regeneration
 * Deterministic and explainable behavior
 * Compatible with world-generation mods

 Renewal only occurs when land is fully abandoned.